numpy/numpy-stubs/README.md

 3. Add support for shapes in ndarray type-annotations.
    - This will first require defining a broader (Python wide) standard for typing array shapes, and likely entail writing a PEP.

-Eventually, once development has stabilized, we expect to merge these type stubs into the main NumPy repository.